How to Introduce a New Cat to Your Existing Cat: A Cat Parent’s Experience

 Step 4: Test to See If Both Cats Are Ready to Meet

 The best way to judge if your feline friends are ready to meet without barriers is by testing them.
-If you are able to have both their cat carriers face to face without them showing hostility towards each other, then that is a clear sign that they might be ready to meet.
-You might even notice them pawing (not clawing) at each other signifying a form of play, and that their rivalry might be over.
+If you are able to have both their cat carriers face to face without them showing hostility toward each other, then that is a clear sign that they might be ready to meet.
+You might even notice them pawing (not clawing) at each other, signifying that they want to play, and that their rivalry might be over.

 At this point, I would take one of them out of their carrier and see how they react.
 When I first did this, I took Simba out first, closely observing his reaction.
 He stepped out of his carrier, looked around, and simply left the room.
 He didn’t pay Mimi any attention.
 So I grabbed him and put him back in his carrier.

 The next step is to see if the second cat shows hostility toward the other one.
 After Simba was back in his carrier, I let Mimi out.
 She ran straight to Simba’s carrier the moment she was released, which had me worried.
 Thankfully though, she wasn’t looking for a fight.
 She just wanted to play and was pawing at him through his carrier.
 Unfortunately for her, Simba wasn’t in a playing mood.
 He was lazy and relaxed, so he just watched her.